 I want to talk today about the flip-side, the yang side of things.
 Again, just as you need the love, what’s on the other side?
 I think that is maybe ignored today a lot: the struggle.
 Again, the intrinsic desire to be more – to grow independent of getting anywhere: grow or die.
 That’s the usual maxim.
 And we see this with animals.
 Animals aren’t allowed to grow; they die.
 You can’t just stay static.
 You must be moving or not.
 I think that’s true of people as well.

 A lot of people are so focused on now the – how do I get happy?
 How do I find fulfillment?
 What about the other side?
-I mean, we know that dopamine as a neural chemical comes from achieving things, but achieving things about the struggle.
-When you’ve tried something really hard and you’ve overcome something.
+I mean, we know that dopamine as a neurochemical comes from achieving things, but most specifically are achieving things after the struggle.
+When you’ve tried something really hard and you’ve overcome something, you get dopamine.
 Testosterone, likewise, comes from challenge; very directly correlated.

 I think they are both the two halves that make up life, the yin and the yang.
 That’s something that I think a lot of people have forgotten.
 You can’t just have the yin in your life.
 You need the yang or it’s not a balanced fulfillment.

 David Tian: A way to look at that grind life is to see it as a kind of yang-dominated life.
 The thing is, one of the issues is that the way that we live our lives is embracing the challenge or seeking out challenges; embracing the struggles.
 Ryan Holiday’s excellent book The Obstacle Is The Way – and on that day-to-day getting up, going out and doing it, it’s hard work but it’s enjoyable hard work.
 If you see a greater purpose in it, it’s meaningful to you, you’re growing and learning as you do it.
 That’s often why achievers actually –